ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --focus my_bus0 my_bus1 --neighbourhood 2 3
     ```

 - Just like for links with positive efficiencies, PyPSATopo represents links with negative efficiencies with a line going from *bus0* to, e.g., *bus1* and an arrow at the end of the line pointing to the latter.
-In case of need to invert the sense of the arrow (i.e. to point to *bus0* instead) when dealing with negative efficiencies, set parameter `negative_efficiency = False`.
+In case of the need to invert the sense of the arrow (i.e. to point to *bus0* instead) when dealing with negative efficiencies, set parameter `negative_efficiency = False`.
 As an example, the following generates the topographical representation of a network with no negative efficiencies (i.e. all links with negative efficiencies will have their arrows inverted):

     ```python
     pypsatopo.generate(my_network, negative_efficiency = False)